VRConservation/geosp/chapters/07_sql.md

 ## Resources

 - **[GEOG-414](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html)**.
 The DuckDB portion of the Geography 414 course from Quisheng Wu, UT Knoxville, is a definitive and recommended way to start with DuckDB.
 - **[Spatial SQL](https://spatial-sql.com/)**.
 Matt Forrest's text on using SQL in modern GIS is an excellent reference and starter for using SQL within a spatial context.
-Although the book could use an edit (many spelling errors) and better organization (figures disconnected from text), everything is in the book that you will need to become a spatial SQL expert.
+Although the book could use a copyedit (many spelling errors) and better organization (figures disconnected from text, tutorials with more bullets/less text), everything is in the book that you will need to become a spatial SQL expert.
+The tutorials are relevant and guide you through critical beginner -> advanced workflows using spatial SQL.
 - **[SQL-QGIS Tip](https://twitter.com/spatialthoughts/status/1774833044396081189)**.
 You can use the 'Execute SQL' processing algorithm to run SQL queries on ANY vector layer within QGIS.
 Here's an example of calculating group statistics on a vector layer.
 This also allows you to run SQL queries in a model.
 - **[Mark Litwintschik](https://tech.marksblogg.com/duckdb-gis-spatial-extension.html)**.
 Mark has a great data and geospatial blog featuring several tutorials running the DuckDB spatial extension.